UNiXMIT/UNiXSF/README.md

 6. Select the folder you created in step 1.
 7. The new features are now active.
 8. You can now turn off "Developer mode".
-9. Once you have loaded Salesforce in your browser, you can check if the extensoion as loaded correctly by checking the browser console log (ctrl + shift + J) for the message 'SFExt Loaded'.
+9. Once you have loaded Salesforce in your browser, you can check if the extension has loaded correctly by checking the browser console log (ctrl + shift + J) for the message 'SFExt Loaded'.
 ![8](images/ExtLoaded.png)

 ## Update